anderartola/anderartola.github.io/_pages/about.md

 * Statistical inference techniques
 * Decision-making
 * Differential geometry and its applications
-* Cosmology, dark matter, the intergalic-medium and reionisation
+* Cosmology, dark matter, the intergalactic medium and reionisation